The Web address of this article is

 mention personal or family

-This probably reflects his Era's psychiatric convention of
+development.
+This probably reflects his Era's psychiatric convention

-decades before the inner-child and disso-ciative disorder (e.g. "multiple
+before the family system, inner-child, and dissociative disorder (e.g. "multiple

 clinical and lay awarenesses.
-Presumably, he felt the normal human
+Presumably, he felt the human

 personality was "monolithic,' which limited his ability to explain